crazyhottommy/pyflow-ChIPseq/README.md

 I have so many people asking me to process a public GEO ChIP-seq data set for them.
 I hate to repeat the same steps and decide to make a pipeline for it.

+**UPDATE** 05/30/2017.
+Now, the pipeline can handle in-house data as well.

 Now, this is working on LSF, I will have another branch for Moab.

 ### work flow of the pipeline